 - From the Tools menu, select Part Tagging.
 The Part Tagging dialog box opens:

-- Select one of the existing Tag categories and add New tag (as many as needed) within that category.
+- Select one of the existing Tag categories and add a New tag (as many as needed) within that category.
 If necessary, additional Categories (with New tags in them) can also be added.
 The list of categories and tags in the Part Tagging dialog can be adjusted by moving lines with the Move up and Move down buttons.

 - At the bottom of the dialog box, enter a Label and/or Description for the tag (see image below).